Procfs: Plan 9

 Plan 9 implemented a process file system, but went further than V8.
 V8's process file system implemented a single file per process.
 Plan 9 created a hierarchy of separate files to provide those functions, and made /proc a real part of the file system.

-4.4BSD
+4.4BSD and derivatives

 4.4BSD cloned its implementation of /proc from Plan 9.
-As of February 2011, procfs is gradually becoming phased out in FreeBSD, and turned to use the sysctl instead for process-related information.
-It was removed from OpenBSD in version 5.7, which was released in May 2015, because it "always suffered from race conditions and is now unused". macOS didn't implement procfs and user space programs have to use sysctl interface for processes data.
+As of February 2011, procfs is gradually becoming phased out in FreeBSD, and it has turned to use the sysctl interface instead for process-related information.

-To provide binary compatibility with Linux user space programs, FreeBSD kernel also provides linprocfs that is similar to the Linux procfs.
+To provide binary compatibility with Linux user space programs, the FreeBSD kernel also provides linprocfs that is similar to the Linux procfs.

+It was removed from OpenBSD in version 5.7, which was released in May 2015, because it "always suffered from race conditions and is now unused".

+macOS did not implement procfs and user space programs have to use the sysctl interface for retrieving process data.

 Solaris

-/proc in Solaris was available from the beginning.
+/proc in Solaris was available from the beginning (June 1992).
 Solaris 2.6 in 1996 introduced procfs2 from Roger Faulkner.